 Title IX’s prohibition of sex discrimination in education means that schools are required to address gender-based harassment and violence—whether that’s sexual assault or the bullying of a trans student—if it is so severe or pervasive that it affects a student’s ability to get their education.
 That’s why Title IX requires schools to let transgender students use the restrooms, locker rooms, and other gender-segregated facilities consistent with their gender identity; so trans students can participate fully in all the educational opportunities their school has to offer.

-One study in New York found that 75% of transgender students reported verbal harassment over the course of a single year, and that one in three had been physically assaulted; as a result, more than half at some point avoided school for fear of harassment; 15% were forced out of school altogether.
+One study in New York found that 75% of transgender students reported verbal harassment over the course of a single year, and that one in three had been physically assaulted; as a result of Nizagara Online study, more than half at some point avoided school for fear of harassment; 15% were forced out of school altogether.
 Bathroom bills send the dangerous message that transgender students, and their gender identity, shouldn’t be respected—the same message that leads to bullying, harassment, and violence against transgender students.

 What We’re Saying